Overall Record: 564-185 (Women)/328-132 (Men, 2004-17)

 Entering his 22nd season, Dill is currently ranked 16th out of over 400 active Division III coaches in the nation in overall winning percentage (.753), averaging 27 wins and single-digit losses per season during his career.
 He has never collected fewer than 20 wins in a season and has five 30-win seasons under his belt, lifting his career record to 564-185.
 A three-time AVCA Division III New England Region Coach of the Year, Dill has also been named the NEWVA Coach of the Year three times.
 He also collected NEWMAC Coach of the Year honors in 2002 and 2016.

 Dill began duplicating this success with the MIT men’s team after being summoned to take over the reins of the program in 2004.
-Since then, he led the men’s program to its first NCAA Tournament appearance in 2014 and an overall record of 308-122.
+In his 14 seasons at the helm, he led the Engineers to their first NCAA Tournament appearance in 2014 and left the program as the all-time winningest coach with a record of 328-132.
 Before coaching the MIT men’s squad, Dill directed the Emmanuel College men’s squad to a 12-8 record in its first season of varsity competition.
 He also co-coached the England Women’s Junior National Team for four years and was an assistant coach for a Division I National League women’s club team in the English Volleyball Association.
 Other experience includes coaching the University of Connecticut men’s volleyball club team while earning his MBA, serving as the manager of the Bates College women’s team as an undergraduate, and coaching the men’s open division of the Bay State Games.